-With regards to corporate matters according to the CAC, only accredited legal practitioners, chartered accountants and chartered secretaries who is duly registered with the Corporate Affairs Commission are the professionals allowed to transact business with the commission.
+With regards to corporate matters (according to the CAC), only accredited legal practitioners, chartered accountants and chartered secretaries who are duly registered with the Corporate Affairs Commission are the professionals allowed to transact business with the commission.

-The CAC is said to has created an enabling environment to allow customers register their businesses within 24 hours to improve the ease of doing business in the country.
+The CAC is said to have created an enabling environment to allow customers register their businesses within 24 hours to improve the ease of doing business in the country.

-At least business owners in Nigeria could conveniently register their businesses online within 24 hours.
-What you need to understand is that the requirements to register your Company and the duration will depends on the business type.
+Nevertheless, what you need to understand is that the requirements to register your Company and the duration will depend on the business type.

 For example, if your chosen business name is not already in use, it will be reserved for 60 days within which you are expected to finish your registration process.

 Apart from the CAC also, some of such other relevant agencies that may influence your decisions about starting a business in Nigerian includes:

 - The Nigeria Custom Service,

 - The National Agency for Food, Drug Administration and Control (NAFDAC), and

 How to Register a Limited Liability Company in Nigeria

 What is a Limited Liability Company?